Intermesh/groupoffice-docs/developer/building-a-webclient-module.rst

 This will create a "go.data.EntityStore" for each entity.
 This store will sync all entity data.
-This store is kept up to date using Flux.
-When for example a form dialog makes a Foo/set request the store will receive the dispatched action and fire an "updated" event.
+This store is kept up to date automatically.
+When for example a form dialog makes a Foo/set request, the store will receive the dispatched action and fire an "updated" event.
 All view stores connected to grids and detail views for example can observe this store and render the view on this event.